 3. Universal Studios and Sentosa Island

 Universal Studios needs no introduction.
 Located on Sentosa Island, this popular theme park is home to exhilarating rides like Jurassic Park and Transformers.
 If you’re traveling with kids, then you’ll probably want to allocate a day here.
 Otherwise, you’ll never hear the end of it.
-You can buy tickets online or at the gate, but you can get discounts if you purchase them in advance through Klook or KKday.
+You can buy tickets at the gate or in advance through Klook or Get Your Guide.

 As popular as Universal Studios is, it’s hardly the only attraction at Sentosa.
 Sentosa is an entire island dedicated to fun so it’s home to many other attractions as well like 4D theaters, the Trick Eye Museum, action parks, S.E.A.
 Aquarium, watersport facilities, golf courses, and beaches.
 There are plenty of hotels and restaurants on the island as well.